-A Representative may act on behalf of the Respondent or Complainant he/she represents in any instance where the action is not inherently personal to the Respondent or Complainant.
+A Representative may act on behalf of the Respondent or Complainant they represent in any instance where the action is not inherently personal to the Respondent or Complainant.
 Inherently personal actions include, but are not limited to, personal testimony, signing documents, and completing sanctions.

 Section IV.
-Interim Suspension
+Interim Suspension and Interim Removals